COMP0016-T32/blog/_posts/2022-12-17-christmas-break.markdown

 date:   2022-12-17 00:00:00 +0000
 categories: update
 ---
-Recieved requirements for additional project to work with team 26 and include controls & gestures for FIFA and retro games to MotionInput over the break.
+We were given additional requirements for the project.
+We were expected to extend the MotionInput source code to create a feetpad mode to allow users to play games solely with their feet.
+The games that could be played with this mode included FIFA and retro games.